primatejs/primate/README.md

 # Primate

 Expressive, minimal and extensible web framework.

-See the [Getting started][getting-started] guide for documentation.
+For documentation see [Getting started][getting-started].

 ## Packages